jayasrivenkateshp/aws-learning/02-S3/01-S3security/README.md

 > if we want to disable this we need to manually disable it

-> so that objects can be public  of our choice
+> so that objects can be public by our choice